nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 | `SK`                   | The type of record                  | `PERSON#PERSONAL_DATA` | Filter            |
 | `PersonStatus`         | One of (onboarding|active|inactive) | `active`               | Field to Update   |

-Other fields retain their value.
+Other fields retain their values.

 ## Lambda Function Deployment